 The important thing to mention is that Jasná Nízke Tatry resort offers the chance of night skiing (from 6 PM to 9 PM).

-In general, ski resort on Chopok's modern and offers comfortable and efficient ski-lifts .
+In general, ski resort on Chopok is modern and offers comfortable and efficient ski-lifts.
 There is even one small-gauge train!
-I'd say Jasná Nízke Tatry is definitely on a par with other, more popular European skiing destinations.
+I'd say Jasná Nízke Tatry is definitely on a par with other, more popular skiing destinations in Western Europe.

 Ski resort on Chopok is divided into 2 parts: